westerlymerlin/UCL-PYMS/README.md

 [![PySide6](https://img.shields.io/badge/PySide6-Qt6-green.svg)](https://wiki.qt.io/Qt_for_Python)

-PyMS is a desktop application that provides a Graphical User Interface (GUI) for managing cycles of batches on the London Geochronolocy Centres's Helium extraction line.
+PyMS is a desktop application that provides a Graphical User Interface (GUI) for managing cycles of batches on the London Geochronology Centres's Helium extraction line.
 Built with Python and the Qt6 UI framework via PySide6, PyMS offers robust tools for batch processing control and visualisation.

 ## 🚀 Features